Formal Operational Stage - Piaget's 4th Stage (Examples)

 MetaCognition

 Not all of these thought processes are perfect the first time around.
-You know that, I know that, and children in the Formal Operational Stage are just starting to discover that.
-By using MetaCognition, they are more likely to assess how they are thinking and transform it into a more effective form of problem-solving.
+You know that I know that, and children in the Formal Operational Stage are just starting to discover that.
+By using MetaCognition, they are more likely to assess their thinking and transform it into a more effective form of problem-solving.

 MetaCognition is simply “thinking about thinking.”
 It is the ability to run through your own thought process, figure out how you developed that process, and maybe unwind some things that aren’t logical or can be disproven.
 This can help you “rebuild” your thought process as if it were building blocks, creating a more solid structure for you to solve problems.

-Piaget did not actually coin this term while he was developing his theory on the Formal Operational Stage.
+Piaget did not actually coin this term while developing his theory on the Formal Operational Stage.
 John Flavell, an American psychologist, actually proposed the theory on MetaCognition in the late 1970s.

 We’ve seen throughout these videos that the Theory of Cognitive Development has continued to grow and change with additional input and studies.
-Our minds can also change their thought processes and begin to notice imperfections and flawed logic as it comes up.
+Our minds can also change their thought processes and begin to notice imperfections and flawed logic as they come up.
 But this often requires going back and asking yourself how you built certain thought processes and where you could have made flawed conclusions.

 How to Support a Child in the Formal Operational Stage